mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - when given the side length of a square and the radius of a circle determines which has a larger area [https://edabit.com/challenge/4me7LifXBwj5rhL4n]
 - implements a function that converts radians to degrees [https://edabit.com/challenge/2X2uZysLJ3CpsxLDD]
 - inverts a tuple representing an rgb value (for example, the rgb rgb(164, 194, 244) goes to rgb(91, 61, 11)) [https://edabit.com/challenge/i6hY9JSjQK4jcaB6i]
--x will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).The numbers obtained should be printed in a comma-separated sequence on a single line. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%201.md]
+- will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).The numbers obtained should be printed in a comma-separated sequence on a single line. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%201.md]
--x when given integral number n, write a program to generate a dictionary that contains (i, i x i) such that i is an integral number between 1 and n (both included). and then the program should print the dictionary. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%201.md]
+- when given integral number n, write a program to generate a dictionary that contains (i, i x i) such that i is an integral number between 1 and n (both included). and then the program should print the dictionary. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%201.md]
--x calculates and prints the value according to the given formula: Q = Square root of [(2 _ C _ D)/H] Following are the fixed values of C and H: C is 50.
+- calculates and prints the value according to the given formula: Q = Square root of [(2 _ C _ D)/H] Following are the fixed values of C and H: C is 50.
 H is 30.
 D is the variable whose values should be input to your program in a comma-separated sequence.
--x accepts a sequence of comma separated 4 digit binary numbers as its input and then check whether they are divisible by 5 or not.
+- accepts a sequence of comma separated 4 digit binary numbers as its input and then check whether they are divisible by 5 or not.
 The numbers that are divisible by 5 are to be printed in a comma separated sequence. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%203.md]
--x Uses list comprehension to square each odd number in a list.
+- Uses list comprehension to square each odd number in a list.
 The list is input by a sequence of comma-separated numbers. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%205.md]
--x Defines a class with a generator which can iterate the numbers, which are divisible by 7, between a given range 0 and n. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%207.md]
+- Defines a class with a generator which can iterate the numbers, which are divisible by 7, between a given range 0 and n. [https://github.com/darkprinx/break-the-ice-with-python/blob/master/Status/Day%207.md]

 #### Discrete Graphs
 ##### These all use Adjacency Lists to represent the graphs.
 Ex: { a: [b, c], b: [a, c], c: [a, b], d: [e], e: [d]}